Scholarships & Youth Programs

 Great Lakes Energy is proud to offer scholarship opportunities for students pursuing careers in electrical linework, electrical engineering, and information technology. Â

-Scholarships are also available for students seeking degrees in electrical engineering or in information technology.
-Two $2,500 scholarships are available for each of these two areas of study.
+For students seeking degrees in electrical engineering or in information technology, two $2,500 scholarships are available for each of these two areas of study.

 - Lineworker program scholarship application

-The application submission deadline for 2023 has passed.
-Check back in early 2024 for information on next year’s scholarship opportunities.
+The deadline for 2024-25 school year scholarship applications has already passed.
+Check back in early 2025 for future scholarship program updates.

 For more information contact: